rashadgant/game-of-terminals/README.md

 - move the file ned.mf into the kings-landing folder
 - move jon-snow.md inside the wall folder
-- move arya.md and sansa.md inside the kings-landin folder
+- move arya.md and sansa.md inside the kings-landing folder
 - rename daenerys folder to mother-of-dragons
 - remove the ned.md file
 - move mother-of-dragons inside of the wall folder